Various information related to Owen Petchey's work and responsibilities at University of Zurich

 The practical training on Thursday and Friday, are we required to attend both or just select Thursday or Friday, as some of these days overlapped with my other courses?

 You would be assigned to either Thursday or Friday.
-There is no problem, however, to unilaterally switch sometimes, without letting us know.
+There is no problem, however, to switch sometimes, without letting us know.
 Biology studies coordination () does the assignment.

 We do assume some basic R knowledge.
-I suggest you prepare by looking through Chapter 2 of the Insights from data book.
+We suggest you prepare by looking through Chapter 2 of the Insights from data book.
 A few weeks before the course begins we distribute other instructions to help students prepare for the course.

 Can I ask a question that isn’t covered here.